lbfm-rwth/gap-lesson/_episodes/04-testing.md

 - "Be able to create and run test files"
 - "Understand how test discrepancies and runtime regressions could be identified and interpreted"
-- "Understand how to adjust tests to check randomised algorithms"
 - "Learn the 'Make it right, then make it fast' concept"
 keypoints:
-- "It is easy to create a test file by copying and pasting GAP session."
+- "It is easy to create a test file by copying and pasting GAP session or use the LogTo-command."
 - "Writing a good and comprehensive test suite requires some efforts."
 - "Make it right, then make it fast!"
 ---